Smartproxy/Nightmare/README.md

 ### Installation

-1. Once you have your project directory ready for development with Nigtmare.js, open it using Terminal/Command prompt utilising `cd` command.
+1. Once you have your project directory ready for development with Nigtmare.js, open it using Terminal/Command prompt utilizing `cd` command.
 2. After that, execute the following command to download our proxy setup example file:

 `curl https://raw.githubusercontent.com/Smartproxy/Nightmare/master/nightmare.js > nightmare.js`